Jerome-Goldwin/C-program-works/Word_Collector/README.md

 ---

-_“Respect the struct.
-Master the class.” — JGM_
+_I have no idea how this works, but it freaking works. — JGM_